orgsorfi/ELK-Deployment/README.md

 - They feed into kibana logs data consisting of: var/log files (filebeat) and system-level monitoring data (metricbeat).
 These are automated and push new data on a 10 sec interval.

-The following pictures are examples of the needed information to setup the .config files for each beat and the sections that need to be updated
+The following pictures are examples of the needed information to setup the -config files for each beat and the sections that need to be updated

-_ -This is for the setup of filebeat config file (output.elasticsearch) section
+_ -This is for the setup of filebeat-config.yml file (output.elasticsearch) section

 [Filebeat](Pictures/filebeat.1.PNG)
 - Pictures/filebeat.1.png

-_ - This is for the setup of filebeat config file (setup.kibana) section
+_ - This is for the setup of filebeat-config.yml file (setup.kibana) section

 [Filebeat](Pictures/filebeat.2.PNG)

 -Pictures/filebeat.2.png

-_ - In kibana on the resourch page check for file input should look like this when all is done, and you test for data imputs
+_ - In kibana on the resource page, check for file input.
+It should look like this when it is all done, Test for data imputs

 [Filebeat](Pictures/filebeat.3.PNG)
 - Pictures/filebeat.3.png

-_ - This is for the setup of metricbeat config file (output.elasticsearch) section
+_ - This is for the setup of metricbeat-config.yml file (output.elasticsearch) section

 [Metricbeat](Pictures/metricbeat.1.png)
 - Pictures/metricbeat.1.png

-_ - This is for the setup of metricbeat config file (setup.kibana) setction
+_ - This is for the setup of metricbeat-config.yml file (setup.kibana) setction

 [Metricbeat](Pictures/metricbeat.2.png)
 - Pictures/metricbeat.2.png

-_ - In kibana on the resourch page check for file input should look like this when all is done, and you test for data inputs
+_ - In kibana on the resource page, check for file input.
+It should look like this when it is all done.
+Test for data inputs

 [Metricbeat](Pictures/metricbeat.3.PNG)
 - Pictures/metricbeat.3.png